mtsoleimani/cassandana/README.md

 **Note:** There is a sample HTTP server written in NodeJS in *example* directory.

 # The origin of the name
-[Cassandana](https://en.wikipedia.org/wiki/Cassandane) was an Achaemenian Persian noblewoman and the "dearly loved" wife of Cyrus the Great.
-Her daughter Atossa later played an important role in the Achaemenid royal family, as she married Darius the Great and bore him the next Achaemenid king, Xerxes I.
+Cassandana was an Achaemenian Persian noblewoman and the "dearly loved" wife of Cyrus the Great.
+Her daughter Atossa later played an important role in the Achaemenid royal family, as she married Darius the Great and bore him the next Achaemenid king, Xerxes I. ([wikipedia](https://en.wikipedia.org/wiki/Cassandane) )